QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

 Reader's Guide
 ===================

-This lecture has two purposes

-First, we describe how **Markov jump linear quadratic dynamic programming**, a powerful extension of the method described in :doc:`LQ dynamic programming <lqcontrol>`

-Second, we describe how the method can be used to extend the :cite:`Barro1979` model of optimal tax-smoothing and government debt in a particular direction
+This lecture uses the method of   **Markov jump linear quadratic dynamic programming** that is described in lecture :doc:`Markov Jump LQ dynamic programming <markov_jump_lq>` to extend the :cite:`Barro1979` model of optimal tax-smoothing and government debt in a particular direction

 This lecture has two sequels that offer further extensions of the Barro model